 Consideration of the essential principles of planning for health and safety, reflecting the importance of the topic as a corporate governance issue.
 Implications of Corporate Manslaughter and Homicide Act

 - Delivering the Message

 Exploration of directors' and senior managers role in building health and safety into the organisation; adequate resources, access to competent advice, worker involvement at all levels

 Significance of adopting a practical approach to ensure health and safety issues are addressed competently and systematically

 Review of case studies, where the health and safety equation has been balanced.

 Where can I take Directors' Duties training?

 We recognise that everyone is different, which is why we offer a choice of study routes.
-You can attend a course at our live virtual classrooms, at one of our training centres or have the course delivered in your workplace.
+You can attend a course at our live virtual classrooms or have the course delivered in your workplace.